 Hi!
 I’m a computer science and mathematics graduate from Reed College, currently working in information security.
 I primarily write in Rust and Python, and I’m exploring OCaml for future projects.
 My professional interests include cryptography, cybersecurity, low-level systems, and computer networking.
-Outside of work, I enjoy rock climbing, weightlifting, and painting.
-Below are some of my key projects—those that are recent, ongoing, or have required significant effort.
+Outside of work, I enjoy rock climbing, woodworking, and painting.
+Below are some of my projects; they are sorted by some mix of recency and effort.
 You can also explore my full GitHub Profile for more.

 -